endia-ai/Endia/README.md

-### Option 2: Clone the Repository and run all examples, tests and benchmarks
+### Option 2: Clone the repository and run all examples, tests and benchmarks

 - **Clone the Repository**